ReyanshKharga/kloudkoncepts.github.io/docs/devops-and-sre-interview-questions/networking.md

 NAT allows multiple devices to share the single public IP address (203.0.113.1), making efficient use of available IP addresses and enabling communication with external devices on the internet.

 ---

+## Question 37: what is TCP/IP model and how is it different from the OSI model?

+The TCP/IP model and the OSI (Open Systems Interconnection) model are both conceptual frameworks that describe how network protocols work.
+These models help in understanding and standardizing the functions and communication processes within computer networks.

+While there are similarities between the two models, there are also key differences:

+1. **TCP/IP Model:**

+    - **Layers:** The TCP/IP model has four layers:

+        1. `Application Layer`: This is similar to the top three layers (Application, Presentation, and Session) in the OSI model.
+It handles end-user applications and high-level protocols like HTTP, FTP, and SMTP.

+        2. `Transport Layer`: This layer corresponds to the Transport Layer in the OSI model.
+It deals with end-to-end communication, providing services like reliable data transfer (TCP) and connectionless data transfer (UDP).

+        3. `Network Layer`: Similar to the Network Layer in the OSI model, this layer is responsible for routing and forwarding data packets between different networks.
+It employs the Internet Protocol (IP) for addressing and routing.

+        4. `Network Access Layer`: This layer is similar to the combination of the Data Link Layer and Physical Layer in the OSI model.
+It deals with the physical network hardware, including addressing (e.g., MAC addresses) and the actual transmission of data over the physical medium.

+    - **History:** The TCP/IP model was developed by the U.S. Department of Defense and was the foundation for the early ARPANET (precursor to the modern Internet).
+It has been widely adopted and is the basis for the modern internet.

+    - **Usage:** The TCP/IP model is the basis for the internet and most modern networking.
+It is used as the reference model for the internet protocol suite, which includes IP, TCP, and UDP.

+2. **OSI Model:**

+    - **Layers:** The OSI model has seven layers:

+        1. `Application Layer`: The Application Layer is responsible for end-user communication, providing services such as email, file transfer, and web browsing.

+        2. `Presentation Layer`: The Presentation Layer deals with data translation, encryption, and formatting to ensure data compatibility between different systems.

+        3. `Session Layer`: The Session Layer manages sessions and connections between applications, allowing them to establish, maintain, and terminate communication.

+        4. `Transport Layer`: The Transport Layer is responsible for end-to-end communication and data transport, ensuring reliable and orderly data delivery using protocols like TCP and UDP.

+        5. `Network Layer`: The Network Layer is concerned with routing data between different networks and assigns logical addresses, as seen in the Internet Protocol (IP).

+        6. `Data Link Layer`: The Data Link Layer handles the transfer of data between adjacent network nodes, addressing, error detection, and flow control.

+        7. `Physical Layer`: The Physical Layer deals with the actual transmission of data over the physical medium, specifying hardware connections, voltage levels, and signal encoding.

+    - **History:** The OSI model was developed by the International Organization for Standardization (ISO) in the 1980s.
+It was an attempt to create a universal networking model that could be used globally.

+    - **Usage:** The OSI model is often used for teaching and conceptual understanding of networking, but it is not as commonly used as the TCP/IP model in practice.
+Some network technologies and protocols do follow the OSI model, but it's less pervasive than TCP/IP.

+**Key Differences:**

+1. **Number of Layers:** The OSI model has seven layers, while the TCP/IP model has four layers.
+The extra layers in the OSI model provide more granularity for understanding network processes.

+2. **Real-World Implementation:** The TCP/IP model is the basis for the actual implementation of the internet and most modern networks, making it more prevalent in practice.

+3. **Historical Context:** The OSI model was developed as a theoretical framework, while the TCP/IP model has a real-world history and is the foundation of the internet.

+In summary, both models are used to understand networking concepts, but the TCP/IP model is more commonly used in practical networking, particularly in the context of the internet.
+The OSI model, with its additional layers, is often used for educational purposes and for a more detailed examination of network processes.

+---